AFCAT 02/2026 Notification Released: Eligibility, Dates & Vacancy Details *[Application deadline extended to 21 June 2026]*

 Click on "New Candidate Registration" or similar link Enter basic details: Name, Date of Birth, Email ID, Mobile Number, Security Code Submit to receive Registration Number and Password on your registered email and mobile

-Use Registration Number and Password to login to the application portal
+Use Registration Number and Password to login to the application portal.
+Enter all personal information such as name, date of birth, Educational Qualification and GATE details carefully.

 Select carefully: